 Erin Colleen Johnson

 Artist, educator, and activist Erin Johnson is currently a Visiting Assistant Professor of Digital Media with a joint appointment in the Visual Arts Department and the Digital and Computational Studies Program at Bowdoin College.
-In 2013, she earned an MFA in Art Practice and Certificate in New Media from U.C.
+In 2013, she earned an MFA in Art Practice and a Certificate in New Media from U.C.
 Berkeley.
 She makes interdisciplinary, collaborative projects that blend documentary, experimental, and narrative practices to explore social, political, and geographical imaginaries.

 2019 Jurors